 The nearest tube station to Craven Cottage is Putney Bridge (on the Wimbledon Branch of the District Line) which is only a ten minute walk away, Turn left out of the station and then immediately turn right into a street called Ranelagh Gardens, then just keep going in this direction, keeping the Thames on your left as you cross the main road and go through Bishops Park.

 En route you will pass the 'Eight Bells' which is popular with away fans, and alternative is ‘The Temperance’ which you’ll a few minutes walk further along Fulham High street, going away from the river.
-'The Crabtree on Rainville Road (10 minutes from the ground) welcomes away supporters, but diehard CAMRA enthusiasts will probably head for 'The Bricklayer's Arms', in Waterman Street, just the other side of the river in Putney.
+There is also ‘Kings Arms’ on the other side of the road from the Temperance, and 'The Crabtree on Rainville Road (10 minutes from the ground) also welcomes away supporters.

-There is also a selection of alcohol available inside the stadium, which even includes cans of Tetleys!
+There is also a selection of alcohol available inside the stadium.
 The High Street is also the best bet for takeaways, which you might need to use, as the food inside the ground is expensive, though quite tasty and with generous portions.

 When I first came to ‘the Cottage’ in the 1980s there was terracing at both ends, with the one for visitors naturally being open to the elements, but in the years since the club have had to comply with the Taylor report by replacing them with new stands.
-And the away fans are still in the same place today, with our initial allocation being 3,600 seats in the Putney End plus an extra 875 after the first batch sold out, out of a total stadium capacity of 25,678.
-There are still some of these additional tickets for sale on the official Leeds website.
+The latest development is that the Riverside stand has been demolished (though it was only built in 1972, which in my mind is quite recent!) and a new stand is being built to take it’s place.

 To our right is the building known as the ‘Cottage’, which thankfully has survived amongst all this modernity as a reminder of an earlier age.
 But technically this is just a pavilion, as the original cottage was demolished many years ago.

-As the future is concerned, the Club have now received planning permission to redevelop the Riverside Stand (the one to our left, which dates back to 1972).
-This would increase the capacity of Craven Cottage to 29,600.
+Fulham hope to have the lower tier of the new Riverside Stand open next season, and then fully open for 2021/22, which wills would increase the capacity of Craven Cottage to 29,600.
 It will have a large lower tier and a smaller lower tier, as well as exciting things like restaurants, meeting facilities, bars and nine flats.
-It is expected that work on the stand will start at the end of the 2018/19s season.

 Some of this stuff came from www.footballgroundguide.com .